-The principal business of an ILP, as set out in the LPA, is the investment of its funds in all kinds of property or securities.
-An ILP is not a separate legal entity, however, the GP represents the ILP and usually enters into contracts on its behalf.
+The principal business of an ILP, as set out in the limited partnership agreement, is the investment of its funds in all kinds of property or securities.
+An investment limited partnership is not a separate legal entity; however, the general partner represents the ILP and usually enters into contracts on its behalf.

-An ILP may be established as a retail fund, which we refer to as a Retail Alternative Investment Fund (RIAIF), or alternatively, a fund that is restricted to qualifying investors which is known as a Qualifying Investor Alternative Investment Fund (QIAIF).
+An ILP may be established as a retail fund, which we refer to as a Retail Alternative Investment Fund (RIAIF).
+Alternatively, it is also referred to as a fund that is restricted to qualifying investors which is known as a Qualifying Investor Alternative Investment Fund (QIAIF).
 In each case, the ILP will be regulated by the Central Bank and it is required to comply with the provisions of the Central Bank’s AIF Rulebook.
-Furthermore, in accordance with AIFMD, the GP is required to appoint an Alternative Investment Fund Manager (AIFM) who is responsible for the management of the ILP.
+In addition, according to the Alternative Investment Fund Managers Directive (AIFMD), the GP is required to appoint an Alternative Investment Fund Manager (AIFM) who is responsible for the management of the ILP.

 The ILP Act has reformed the regime for investment limited partnerships and introduced the following key enhancements:

-- Investor liability: Under Irish partnership law, an LP may be liable for the debts of the partnership if it participates in the management of the partnership.
-The ILP Act extends the list of safe harbour provisions and provides examples of the types of activities that an LP may undertake without being considered as taking part in the management of the ILP thereby preserving the LP’s limited liability status.
+- Investor liability: Under Irish partnership law, a limited partner may be liable for the debts of the partnership if it participates in the management of the partnership.
+The ILP Act extends the list of safe harbour provisions.
+It also provides examples of the types of activities that an LP may carry out without being considered as taking part in the management of the ILP, thereby preserving the LP’s limited liability status.
 These include participating in advisory committees and voting on strategic matters affecting the business of the ILP.

-- Distributions and liability of LPs: The ILP Act clarifies that a Partnership may distribute and return capital to LPs if the ILP is solvent at the time the distribution is made.
-Furthermore, the ILP Act clarifies that an LP shall not in any circumstances be liable for the debts or obligations of the ILP beyond the capital contributed by the LP.
+- Distributions and liability of LPs: The ILP Act clarifies that a partnership may distribute and return capital to limited partners if the investment limited partnership is solvent at the time the distribution is made.
+In addition, the ILP Act clarifies that an LP shall not in any circumstances be liable for the debts or obligations of the ILP beyond the capital contributed by the LP.

-- LP default protections: The ILP Act provides that if an LP fails to perform its obligations or breaches the LPA, the sanctions a GP may impose on the defaulting LP will not be unenforceable under Irish law because they are penal in nature.
-This provision protects the enforcement measures that GP may take against a defaulting LP in the best interests of LPs as a whole.
+- LP default protections: The ILP Act provides that if an LP fails to perform its obligations or breaches the limited partnership agreement, the sanctions a general partner may impose on the defaulting LP will not be unenforceable under Irish law.
+This is because they are penal in nature.
+This provision protects the enforcement measures that a GP may take against a defaulting LP in the best interests of LPs as a whole.

 - Migration: The ILP Act provides a statutory process to facilitate migration of limited partnerships established in other jurisdictions to Ireland by way of continuation.
 The application for migration by a migrating partnership is made to the Central Bank.
-The application follows much of the standard process for establishment and authorisation of an ILP.
+The application follows much of the standard process for establishment and authorisation of an investment limited partnership.

-- Replacement of GP: The replacement of a GP is facilitated under the ILP Act by confirming that property rights of every description held by a departing GP will automatically vest in the incoming GP without formalities or notification being required.
-The property rights include all choses in action and rights to make capital calls and receive the proceeds.
+- Replacement of GP: The replacement of a general partner is facilitated under the ILP Act.
+This is done by confirming that property rights of every type held by a departing GP will automatically vest in the incoming GP without formalities or notification being required.
+The property rights include “all choses in action” and rights to make capital calls and receive the proceeds.

-- Regulatory status: The ILP is regulated and subject to the prudential supervision of the Central Bank.
+- Regulatory status: The investment limited partnership is regulated and subject to the prudential supervision of the Central Bank.
 As a regulated fund established in an OECD onshore jurisdiction, an ILP should be a suitable vehicle for raising capital from institutional investors who are often restricted on the extent to which they can invest in unregulated vehicles or offshore vehicles.

-- Capital raising: An ILP that is managed by an authorised AIFM in the EU can avail of the marketing passport under AIFMD and may be marketed to professional investors throughout the EEA.
+- Capital raising: A investment limited partnership that is managed by an authorised alternative investment fund manager in the EU can avail of the marketing passport under Alternative Investment Fund Managers Directive and may be marketed to professional investors throughout the EEA.

-- Flexible fund product: An ILP authorised as a QIAIF is not subject to material investment restrictions.
+- Flexible fund product: A investment limited partnership authorised as a Qualifying Investor Alternative Investment Fund (QIAIF) is not subject to material investment restrictions.
 Also, the type of assets an ILP may hold is not restricted.
 Accordingly, ILPs may be established as, for example, real estate funds, private equity funds or infrastructure funds.

-- Speed to market: An ILP designated as a QIAIF is subject to a fast track authorisation procedure and, with exception to real estate, life settlement, loan origination or highly leveraged funds, may be authorised by the Central Bank within 24 hours of receipt of the application.
+- Speed to market: A investment limited partnership designated as a QIAIF is subject to a fast track authorisation procedure and may be authorised by the Central Bank within 24 hours of receipt of the application.

-- Tax status: An ILP is tax transparent meaning that the partnership itself is not subject to tax on its income or gains.
+- Tax status: A Investment Limited Partnership is tax transparent meaning that the partnership itself is not subject to tax on its income or gains.
 Consequently, there should be no tax leakage in using an ILP.
-The LPs will be subject to tax under the tax code of their country of residence and the country where the investment is situated, subject to any relief available under a double tax treaty between the country of residence of the LPs and the country where the investment is situated.
+The limited partners will be subject to tax under the tax code of their country of residence and the country where the investment is situated.
+This is subject to any relief available under a double tax treaty between the country of residence of the LPs and the country where the investment is situated.